 - severe anemia

-When a person begins craving barbiturate, it is the beginning of dependence to the drug.
-Dependence is either psychological or physical.
+When a person begins craving barbiturates, it is the beginning of a barbiturates addiction.
+Dependence may be either psychological or physical.

 Psychological dependence or addiction begins when a person feels overwhelmed or unable to cope with normal life without the drug.
 Whenever feelings of anxiety, stress or loneliness become too much and the only way to relieve these feelings is to take the drug, that is psychological dependence.